Reading the following papers:

 2. Hyperparameter Shift: Adopting this method requires a shift in tuning intuition.
 Push learning rates higher than usual.
 The “noise” of SR acts as a stabilizer against the instability usually caused by high LRs.

 3. Hardware Alignment: The approach aligns with hardware trends.
-New accelerators (e.g., AWS Trainium) support SR at the hardware level, but this paper shows it can be implemented purely in software (optimizer step) on GPUs with negligible cost.
+New accelerators (e.g., AWS Trainium) support SR at the hardware level, but the first paper shows it can be implemented purely in software (optimizer step) on GPUs with negligible cost.

 4. No Auxiliary Tensors: Unlike other recent low-precision methods (e.g., Kahan summation or composited floating point), this approach requires no auxiliary variables, keeping the implementation lightweight.